 After one week in the nice and quiet countryside (in Yucatan) I must admit I haven’t been really happy to come back to this huge capital.
 I just had a couple of days to discover this city… I’ve walked a lot in the historic center, Coyoacán and Xochimilco areas, and visited the museum of anthropology.
 I met in the hostel an american from California who joined me to share the first day of those visits.

-Taking the 5 de mayo street I arrived to this gorgeous building, and walked until the San Juan market (full of scarves), and then came back crossing the Barrio Chino to join the historic center.
+Taking the 5 de mayo street I arrived to this gorgeous building, and walked until the San Juan market, and then came back crossing the Barrio Chino to join the historic center.

 Museo Nacional de Antropologia

-I visited two hours this museum, it was so huge I think you can take much more time!
-Then I walked until the Angel de la Independencía place where there was other animations for the Dia de los Muertos.
+You need at least 2h to visit this museum, it was so huge I think you can take much more time!
+Then I walked until the Angel de la Independencía passing by Condesa and Roma nice areas.
+If you have time you can also climb Chapultepec castle in the heart of a parc.

 Museo Nacional de las Culturas